leosocy/EDCC-Palmprint-Recognition/README.md

 - `test`: functions test.
 - `thirdparty`: Third party library, include `gtest` and `jsoncpp`.
 - `lib`: A CMakeList used to generate EDCC static and dynamic link libraries.
 And two directories include windows and linux libraries.
-- `APIInputExample`: Some json files [examples](https://github.com/Leosocy/EDCC/tree/master/APIInputExample) which are used in EDCC api.